-PRATT COMMUNITY COLLEGE LEARNING CALENDAR 2020-2021
+PRATT COMMUNITY COLLEGE

+LEARNING CALENDAR

 NOTE: ALL DATES, including start/end, holiday, etc., are SUBJECT TO CHANGE BASED ON COVID-19 SITUATION.
-In addition to listening to announcements from individual instructors, students are expected to check their PCC email regularly for updates and any other communication format as announced by their instructors.
-During the 2020-2021 academic year, students should be flexible and be prepared to leave college and/or move out of the residence hall upon short notice due to unforeseen action taken because of the COVID-19 pandemic.
+In addition to listening to announcements from individual instructors, students are expected to frequently check their PCC email and any other communication format(s) as announced by their instructors and or the college for updates.
+During the 2021-2022 academic year, students should be flexible and be prepared to to move to remote learning.
+Students may also be asked to leave college and/or move out of the residence halls upon short notice due to unforeseen action taken because of the COVID-19 pandemic.
 Such sudden action taken by the college would occur in the best interest of the health and safety of our students and other stakeholders.